nymtech/nym/validator/nym/directory/README.md

 Nym nodes and clients use it to find each other, and bootstrap the network into existence.

+Mixmining reports are stored in a SQLite database at `~/.nym/mixmining.db`

 ## Dependencies

 * Go 1.12 or later